pork apples and onions in a slightly sweet cider sauce served

 Fall is apple picking time

-It’s fall again in New England and for me, that means it’s time to go apple picking.
-I have more about that in Apple Picking Time.
+It’s fall again in New England and for me that means it’s time to go apple picking.
+I offer more thoughts about my time spent in the orchards in Apple Picking Time.
 It’s not the apples that call me, I go to the orchard for the picking.
 I make an art of it.

 Very often, the biggest apples are at the top of the trees.
-The easy to reach ones get picked over pretty quickly.
+The easy to reach apples on lower branches get picked over pretty quickly.
 So, if you want the best, you have to work to get them.
 No, I’m not climbing trees.
-There is a long handled tool, with a metal basket with fingers to wrap around the top of the apple.
+There is a long handled tool with a metal basket on the end that has claw like metal fingers to wrap around the top of the apple.
 Then you carefully nudge them from the stem into the basket.
 It’s a single minded task that puts my mind to rest about anything other than getting that apple in my bag. 🍎

 Apple picking is a great family outing